AndrewMichael2020/health-huddle/README.md

 Maryam, a Human BI Analyst, used the time that opened up to create *skills* for her Mental Health and Pediatrics portfolios.
 One day, they could be useful for the whole enterprise.
 A message popped up on her screen.

-*Hey, since you’re done, do you want to go to dinner... now?*
+*Hey, since you’re done, do you want to go to lunch... now?*

 “Thank you, but hadn’t we just had a breakfadt? :-)” she typed briskly and pressed Enter without correcting her taypos.